 The Northern Film School is one of the best known film and television schools in the UK, making innovative and award winning films for over 25 years.
-Storytelling, technical expertise and creativity, all taught by professionals, make our graduates the filmmakers of the future.
+Learning the arts of storytelling, cinematography and creativity under the guidance of industry professionals makes our graduates the filmmakers of the future.

 The school prides itself on:

 - Practical filmmaking, with real production budgets.

 - Teaching staff with international film and TV credits.

 - Specialised teaching in Producing, Directing, Screenwriting, Production Design, Cinematography, Sound, Editing and Animation.

 - State of the art camera and lighting, sound, editing and post equipment.

 - Industry standard studios, post-production suites, and production offices.